rioyokotalab/rioyokotalab.github.io/_posts/2019-4-24-Yokota-Lab-Introduction.md

 In particular,  we focus on the study of algorithms for learning data and aim to understand the probabilistic behavior of learning algorithms through their background and probabilistic considerations.
 In the statistical learning theory research group we focus on:
--Learning Theory
+- Learning Theory
--Statistical Learning
+- Statistical Learning
--Probabilistic Optimization
+- Probabilistic Optimization
--Continuous Optimization
+- Continuous Optimization
--Variational Bayes
+- Variational Bayes

 ### Information Geometry